nasa/cFS/README.md

 BSP=pc-linux

 Now just type 'make' from the build directory and it should build the OSAL core files, tests, and sample applications for you.
-The binary for each application is it's own directory ( i.e. build/examples/tasking-example/tasking-example.bin )
+The binary for each application is its own directory ( i.e. build/examples/tasking-example/tasking-example.bin )
 You can switch to that directory and run it.
 You can also debug it using GDB.

 The Embedded targets take a little more work to run, because they must be cross compiled and booted on the board.